wazuh/wazuh-documentation/source/_templates/installations/wazuh/common/check_wazuh_cluster.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-To verify that the Wazuh cluster is enabled and all the nodes are connected, execute:
+To verify that the Wazuh cluster is enabled and all the nodes are connected, execute the following command:

   .. code-block:: console